finszterr/10k/README.md

 # It was a fun project
-TRIED TO WIN MR BEAST’S $10,000 for the first comment
+TRIED TO WIN MR BEAST’S $10,000 for the first comment using the youtube api and python.
+Mission failed.